Alfred Vulpian: Vulpian's monument in Paris

 A large marble statue has been erected to Vulpian, just at the end of Rue Antoine Dubois, a short distance from the Faculty of Medicine in which he once taught.
 In the basement, there is the following inscription: vulpian.

+The statue features in La Vérité (film), situated outside the hotel where the main character, Dominique (Bridgitte Bardot), lives for much of the film.